Home / Business / Starting a Business in Kenya – Procedure, Time and Cost

 d.
 Statement of Nominal Capital-This is to be signed by any of the first directors of the company.

-The forms should be downloaded and signed as required and scans of the signed forms should be uploaded into the system.
+Forms should be downloaded and signed as required and scans of the signed forms uploaded into the system.

 Government Agency: Kenya Revenue Authority (KRA)